Trump is safe after Secret Service opened fire at suspected person with firearm near his golf club

 “From what I saw 5 black unmarked SUVs blocked in a grey Mercedes in front of the golf course.
 There were about 20 or more cop cars flying from nearby streets,” he said.

-Associated Press writers Jill Colvin and Michael R. Sisak in New York and Zeke Miller in Washington contributed to this report.
+Associated Press writers Jill Colvin and Michael R. Sisak in New York, and Zeke Miller and Lindsay Whitehurst contributed to this report.